Rideshare and Uber Car Insurance

 In order to drive Ubers, you need a car insurance policy that will cover you for ridesharing.
 There are now plenty of insurers that offer rideshare cover at very affordable prices.
 We've broken down some of them below.

-Why do you need to take out rideshare car insurance?
+Why do I need to take out rideshare car insurance?

 No insurance = no Ubering.

-So if you want to drive for Uber and get paid for it, you’ll need at least third-party property insurance.
+If you want to drive for Uber and get paid for it, you’ll need at least third party property insurance.
 But you'll be happy you did, because with all that driving and all those people shuffling in and out of your car, it only takes one wrong turn to put you on the hook for thousands of dollars in damages.

 If one of your passengers opens their door into oncoming traffic and it takes off the door, comprehensive cover will help you get your door replaced.
-If you’re driving in a strange neighborhood and cause a crash because you’re unfamiliar with the traffic patterns, you’ll be able to get your car fixed with minimal out-of pocket expense.
+If you’re driving in a strange neighbourhood and cause a crash because you’re unfamiliar with the traffic patterns, you’ll be able to get your car fixed with minimal out-of-pocket expenses.
 It just makes sense.